Are Stock Alert Apps Regulated? What to Know Before Subscribing

 How stock alert and signal apps are actually regulated in the U.S. - what protections you do and don't have as a subscriber.

-- You're not getting fiduciary-level protections or personalized suitability checks — you're getting information, and the decisions stay yours.
-That's a meaningfully different relationship than working with a registered advisor.
+- You're not getting fiduciary-level protections or personalized suitability checks.
+You're getting information, and the decisions stay yours.
+That's a meaningfully different relationship than working with a registered advisor, and it's worth being clear-eyed about which one you're actually in.

-- Any product that auto-executes trades into your brokerage account based on its alerts crosses into advisor territory — and should be regulated accordingly.
-If a service does this without proper registration, that's a real red flag.
+- Any product that auto-executes trades into your brokerage account based on its alerts crosses into advisor territory, and should be regulated accordingly.
+If a service does this without proper registration, that's a real red flag worth walking away from.

 The Framework Most of These Apps Use